 In today’s world, information is true power.
 Information on what happened, what’s happening, and most importantly, what’s going to happen.
 Organizations empowered with predictive analytics have always been able to stay ahead of the curve because of the headstart that they got with the forecast of market conditions, and impending volatilities in the economy.

-IBM defines predictive analytics as “a branch of advanced analytics that makes predictions about future outcomes using historical data combined with statistical modeling, data mining techniques, and machine learning.
-Companies employ predictive analytics to find patterns in this data to identify risks and opportunities”
+IBM defines Predictive Analytics (PA) as “a branch of advanced analytics that makes predictions about future outcomes using historical data combined with statistical modeling, data mining techniques, and machine learning.
+Companies employ it to find patterns in this data to identify risks and opportunities”

-Predictive analytics is one such defining technology of this century that it has effectively disrupted the way businesses function.
-Predictive analytics can be considered the third stage of evolution in an organization’s data analytics maturity curve.
+PA is one such defining technology of this century that it has effectively disrupted the way businesses function.
+It can be considered the third stage of evolution in an organization’s data analytics maturity curve.

-The uses of predictive analytics are widespread across industries and their uses are varied including, but not limited to
+The uses of PA are widespread across industries and their uses are varied including, but not limited to

 Prescriptive analytics is the final step in the data analytics maturity curve.
-Once an organization has deployed predictive analytics, they then plan for prescriptive analytics because it deals primarily with automating the next course of action whereas predictive analytics deals with the future occurrences of a business.
+Once an organization has deployed predictive analytics, they then plan for prescriptive analytics because it deals primarily with automating the next course of action.

 Prescriptive analytics feeds on the results of descriptive, diagnostic, and predictive analytics results to suggest a probable cause of action and help businesses make informed decisions.
 If an individual approaching for a loan was a serial defaulter based on historical data, then the system will suggest the mortgage officer not to sanction loans for the individual as he has a history of defaulting and his credit scores are a mess.